automation-tasks-rs/cargo-auto/README.md

 This binary is super simple.
 It has only 3 trivial dependencies: `unwrap`, `termion` and `lazy_static`.
 The binary only reads the CLI arguments and runs the `automation_tasks_rs` binary with them.
 If needed it will compile `automation_tasks_rs` first.
 The code-flow of the source code of `cargo-auto` is simple, fully commented and straightforward to audit.
 The source code is on [GitHub](https://github.com/LucianoBestia/cargo-auto) with MIT open-source licensing.

 ## templates

 Inside the cargo-auto project there are 2 directories with rust sub-projects as templates.
 I can open a new editor for these directories and build this crates independently.
 So it is easy to debug and develop.
 Sadly, I cannot publish these directories and files to `crates.io`.
 I can effectively publish only the source code inside my main rust project `cargo-auto`.
-Therefor, before publishing I must copy the text of these files into the modules `template_basic` and `template_with_lib`.
+Therefor, before publishing I must copy the text of these files into the modules `template_basic_mod.rs` and `template_with_lib_mod.rs`.
 It is not difficult now that rust has fantastic [raw strings](https://doc.rust-lang.org/rust-by-example/std/str.html).

 ## template_basic